 Southern Bald Ibis (Geronticus calvus)

 The Vulnerable Southern Bald Ibis is frequently seen in the conservation area.
-There are around 12 breeding pairs and six immature individuals that often roost within the area.
-A special programme is currently underway to relocate them from their historic nesting ledges which will be lost due to the construction of the upper dam.
+There are around 10 breeding pairs and six immature individuals that often roost within the area.
+A special programme was implemented to relocate them from their historic nesting ledges which were lost due to the construction of the upper dam.
 An artificial nesting ledge was constructed in 2010 in the hope of providing them with an alternative breeding site following the loss of the historical breeding site.
-Significantly, during the 2015 breeding season six nest sites have been identified within the artificial breeding site.
+Significantly, during the 2017 breeding season seven nest sites have been identified within the artificial breeding site.
+However, only four fledglings were recorded for this time.
 Further monitoring will continue to determine the breeding success at this new breeding site.

 Martial Eagle (Polemaetus bellicosus)